 As seen, dogs have their own little reasons for not wanting to use stairs.
 It is up to us dog owners deciphering what may be up with them.
 Following are some tips for owners of dogs who have trouble with stairs.

 - Schedule a visit to the vet.
 If your dog's fear of navigating the stairs has popped up out of the blue, it's best to exclude medical reasons.
 Dogs can be stoic beings and their signs of pain may be very subtle.
-A reluctance to climb or go down stairs, may therefore be due to pain or something else going on.
+A reluctance to climb or go down stairs, may therefore be due to pain or something else going on such as vision problems.

 - Evaluate whether your dog is truly scared of the stairs or simply of the outdoors with all the associated sights and sounds.